Youth who were in care nearly 200 times more likely to be homeless: study

 The problem is particularly acute for Indigenous youth, who in 2011 made up nearly half of the children in care nationally.
 Statistics Canada is set to release more census details about Canada’s Aboriginal population later this fall.

-The study says that the problems with Indigenous child welfare, which governments have vowed to tackle, highlight the need for structural reforms to help marginalized populations, such as Aboriginals and new immigrants.
+The study says that the problems with Indigenous child welfare, which governments have vowed to tackle, highlight the need for structural reforms to the system.

 “None of these approaches can be a one-size-fits-all approach,” said study co-author David French, director of policy and planning with A Way Home, a national, anti-youth-homelessness coalition.